Aaron McKie

 Aaron Fitzgerald McKie (born October 2, 1972) is an American basketball coach and former professional basketball player who played 14 seasons in the National Basketball Association (NBA).
 He is currently the special advisor for athletics at his alma mater Temple University.
 From 2019 until 2023 he served as the head coach for the Temple men's basketball team.
 Selected by the Portland Trail Blazers 17th overall in the 1994 NBA draft, McKie spent time as a point guard, shooting guard or small forward throughout his professional playing career from 1994 to 2007.

 High school basketball career

 McKie attended Philadelphia's Simon Gratz High School, where he was a letterman in basketball.
-As a senior, he was an All-Scholastic choice and an All-Southern Pennsylvania choice, and helped lead his team to the Public League championship and a 26-4 record, averaging 18.9 points, 9.9 rebounds and 7.2 assists per game.
+He played on the same team as future NBA player Rasheed Wallace.
+As a senior, he was an All-Scholastic choice and an All-Southern Pennsylvania choice, and helped lead his team to the Public League championship and a 26–4 record, averaging 18.9 points, 9.9 rebounds and 7.2 assists per game.
 He graduated from Gratz in 1990.